Ingrid Mezquita, Executive Director

 Bailey was born and raised in San Francisco where she volunteered with the Community Youth Center (CYC)’s Peer Youth and Empowerment Program (PYEP) throughout high school.
 Bailey graduated with a bachelor’s degree in Sociology from University of California, Santa Cruz, where she interned with the Santa Cruz Chamber of Commerce to provide resources to the community and promote economic vitality.

-Susan Lu, Connections Program Specialist
+Susan Lu, Family Support Specialist

 Susan is trilingual in English, Cantonese, and Mandarin.
 Susan holds a Master of Arts in Leadership of Early Childhood Education and a Bachelor of Science in Child Development.
 While she was earning her degrees, she worked for different non-profit agencies, including the Jumpstart program and the Grandreader & Books program.